Ready for the challenge?

 - Mar 20th, 2022: Survey and counting begins!

-- May, 2022: Pick up plant plugs at GIAC, and a plant sale to purchase additional plugs and plants.
-The sale will be available both in person and virtually.
+- May, 2022: Pick up plant plugs at GIAC, attend a private plant sale to purchase additional plugs and plants.
+Know of a native plant nursery or supplier you'd like to see participate?
+Please send ideas and contact information to Allison Clark at firstname.lastname@example.org

 - First of each month: Share Out – share what’s happening.